 PICs are free and are important in the event of a serious livestock disease outbreak.
 They help trace animals to detect where an outbreak may have started and to help control and eradicate disease.
 PICs are also linked to systems such as the National Livestock Identification System (NLIS).
 Commercial operators will need a PIC to sell and move animals.

-To find out more about PICs go to Agriculture Victoria: Property Identification Codes
+To find out more about PICs or to apply, go to Agriculture Victoria: Property Identification Codes